TheLostHomeyAppRepositories/homey.dingz/README.md

 ---

-## Important information for the dingz app upgrade to v1.2.0

-- All Dingz devices **must** be deleted and rePaired because the internal structure has changed.
-The flows can be fixed with the homey app "Flow Checker".

-- Now in a homey flow, dingzSwitch buttons that are not assigned to any action can be used as normal homey buttons via the dingz-device.

----

 ## About

 The **dingz Switch** is a device that allows you to easily connect the wired devices to the Homey smart home.
 Depending on the configuration, it includes switches, dimmers, blinds control and a motion (only plus), brightness and temperature sensor.